ustas4/ustas4/README.md

 - 👋 Hi, I’m @ustas4
-- 👀 I’m interested in help in react
+- 👀 I’m interested in help in mesop
-- 🌱 I’m currently learning tableau extensions
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate.
 - 📫 How to reach me stanislav.ginzburg@gmail.com

 <!---